josh-collinsworth/joco-sveltekit/src/lib/content/posts/sveltekit-page-transitions.md

 </SideNote>

 To start, import the type of transition you want to use from `svelte/transition`.
-For now, let's use `fade`, since it's nice and simple.
-But there's also `crossfade`, `fly`, `slide`, `scale`, `blur`, and `draw` (the last of which is specifically for SVG strokes), all available out of the box.
+Out of the box, you get `fade`, `crossfade`, `fly`, `slide`, `scale`, `blur`, and `draw` (the last of which is specifically for SVG strokes).
+But for now, let's use `fade`, since it's nice and simple.
+(It only animates opacity.)

-Since this transition will apply at the page level, in our case, we'll want to use it in our global `+layout.svelte` file (i.e., the one at the top level of `src/routes`).
+Since this will be a global transition that applies on every page, we'll want to use it in our global `+layout.svelte` file (i.e., the one at the top level of `src/routes`).
 So let's import it there:

 ```svelte
 <!-- src/routes/+layout.svelte -->